Shivanant/BLF-Blockchain-Real-Estate-App/README.md

 ## Why did i make this app?
 Recently there was A huge crowd gathered to buy houses for DLF but can the inconvinence caused could be avoided?
 I tried implimenting a solution with the help of Blockchain.
+- the Dapp is the decentralized application that is transperent and secure way of transation .
+- it reduces time and inconvinence
+- it is modern way of transaction than traditional way.

 <img width="360" alt="image" src="https://user-images.githubusercontent.com/87909132/225570119-4a4c0e84-b1a0-437d-b173-aa0f1807b4c0.png">